LambdaTest/documentation/docs/project-management-tools-paymo-integration.md

 <img loading="lazy" src={require('../assets/images/project-management-tools-paymo-integration/paymo-createissue.webp').default} alt="create issue" className="doc_img" width="1360" height="647"/>

-**Step 6:** Click on **“Create Bug”** & observe it being successfully marked through a single click effort.
+**Step 6:** Click on **"Create Bug"** & observe it being successfully marked through a single click effort.
 Once you hit the button, you will get **prompt messages** on top of your Virtual Machine indicating the progress of bug logging.
-You will get a prompt message in few seconds mentioning **“Bug successfully marked”** indicating that the issue has been successfully pushed to the respective workspace.
+You will get a prompt message in few seconds mentioning **"Bug successfully marked"** indicating that the issue has been successfully pushed to the respective workspace.

 <img loading="lazy" src={require('../assets/images/project-management-tools-paymo-integration/paymo-bugmarked.webp').default} alt="bug marked" className="doc_img" width="347" height="75"/>